processwire/processwire/README.md

 ### Pro module version upgrade notes (if applicable)

 - [FormBuilder](https://processwire.com/store/form-builder/)
-  version 0.4.0 or newer required, 0.5.2 or newer recommended.
+  version 0.5.3 or newer recommended.
 - [ListerPro](https://processwire.com/store/lister-pro/)
-  version 1.0.9 or newer required, 1.1.4 or newer recommended.
+  version 1.1.5 or newer recommended.
 - [ProFields](https://processwire.com/store/pro-fields/)
   the latest versions of all ProFields (10 modules) are recommended.
 - [LoginRegisterPro](https://processwire.com/store/login-register-pro/)
-  all versions supported but version 5 or newer recommended.
+  version 7 or newer recommended.
 - [ProCache](https://processwire.com/store/pro-cache/)
-  version 3.1.4 or newer required, 4.0.0 or newer recommended.
+  version 4.0.3 or newer recommended.
 After upgrading, go to your ProCache settings in the admin (Setup > ProCache) and see if it suggests any modifications to your .htaccess file.

-- For all other Pro modules not mentioned above (ProMailer, ProDrafts, ProDevTools, Likes) there are no specific version requirements but we recommend using the latest available versions when possible.
+- For all other Pro modules not mentioned above we recommend using the latest available versions when possible.

 ## Debug Mode